 Supports integrations with Zoho Apps, Microsoft Apps, and Google Apps.

 Affordable and scalable for businesses of all sizes.
+This makes Zoho Workplace one of the best cheap alternatives to Google Workspace.

 User-friendly interface for team collaboration and remote work.